MariaNabrink/MyPortfolio/README.md

 # MyPortfolio
-A web project for Udacity course Intro to HTML, CSS, Bootstrap
+A responsive web project with HTML, CSS, Bootstrap and some Javascript.
+This is my portfolio where you can find all my projects.